bezveza/WPF-IO-ControlModule/README.md

 [](https://github.com/EdoLabWorks/xedo-imgs/blob/master/OverviewIOModule.png)

 Turning off manually one of the LED's/device modules will send a real-time notification to the web control interface.
-You can also customize it for any event you wish to trigger a notification.
+You can configure it and create any event you want to trigger a notification.

 You can use MySQL or MongoDB for event logging which can be viewed and downloaded from the web control interface.